 Now, it’s worth bearing in mind that DLSS is still a per-game affair, as Nvidia have to train their fancy pants AI gubbins in order to render said games at such speeds.
-It therefore remains quite a niche thing until more games start getting support for it – which at the moment, is pretty much nothing aside from Final Fantasy XV (although there is a whole big list of things that will, at some point, look super pretty-like with DLSS).
+It therefore remains quite a niche thing until more games start getting support for it – which at the moment, is pretty much nothing aside from Final Fantasy XV (although there is a whole big list of confirmed DLSS games that will, at some point, look super pretty-like).

 Still, even if you disregard the DLSS / RTX magic for now, the RTX 2060’s raw performance certainly sounds pretty impressive – and will likely blow AMD’s Radeon RX 590 completely out of the water, too.
 I’ll have to wait until I’ve tested one myself to see if Nvidia’s GXT 1070Ti-beating claim holds true – the rather ambiguous graph they showed indicated at least equal performance, if not a teensy bit faster on certain, completely unknown titles – but I should hopefully be able to give you my final verdict early next week once I’m home from CES.

 Oh, and before I forget… RTX 2060 bundles!